MW Mobile Blog

 QOD (Quote of the Day): "We'll get a Wolf Fish on the last afternoon of the last day." - MW

 Back on the river with Joao as our guide.
 We're now past the halfway point for our fishing days on the Iriri River.
 Frankly, the experience thus far has already wildly exceeded my expectations for the trip.
 I'm having a great time bonding with my brother and cousins.
 We're embedded deep in the Amazon wilderness, surrounded by wildlife everywhere we look - under the water; on land, and in the air.
 And we're catching more fish, different fish, and bigger fish, than I dared to expect.
-Great experiences all around (but not necessarily in that order).
+Great experiences all around.

-Despite exceeding all expectations, it doesn't mean we don't want more.
+Despite exceeding all expectations, we still want more.
 And now we want to catch a wolf fish.
 This becomes our challenge to the 3 guides we'll have over the remaining 3 days.
 Spoiler Alert: It doesn't happen today with JV, despite no lack of trying on his part.
 But we do have another great day on Iriri.

 On The Boat: